-Macbeth meets with the weird sisters twice in the play, and it is well known that the prophecies he receives on his second meeting were incorporated in revised form in LOTR: Birnam wood coming to Dunsinane became the Ents marching on Isengard; no man of woman born shall harm Macbeth became the dispatch of the chief Ringwraith by a woman and a hobbit; and – less well known – the vision of the line of Stuart kings descending from Banquo became the vision of the Numenorean kings culminating in Aragorn seen by the hobbits as they listen to Tom Bombadil on the Barrow Downs.
+Macbeth meets the three weird sisters twice.
+Two of the prophecies he receives on his second meeting appear in revised form in LOTR: (i) Birnam wood coming to Dunsinane became the Ents marching on Isengard; (ii) no man of woman born shall harm Macbeth became the dispatch of the chief Ringwraith by a woman and a hobbit.
+More obscurely (and with a Catholic eye to history), the vision of the line of Stuart kings descending from Banquo lent itself to the vision of the Numenorean kings-in-exile culminating in Aragorn, seen by the hobbits as they listen to Tom Bombadil on the Barrow-downs.

 Good sir, why do you start; and seem to fear things that do sound so fair?

-Banquo’s question suggests that the witches have spoken aloud something that was already present within Macbeth’s inner thoughts.
-But while Macbeth’s subsequent aside (“why do I yield to that suggestion whose horrid image doth unfix my hair…”) would seem to confirm this suspicion, a suspicion it must remain – for while interior thoughts and desires may at times be discerned on the face of another, such readings can never be certain.
+I still remember the awe I felt on reading a mid-twentieth-century study on Shakespeare’s tragedies (the author’s name I have forgotten) commentary on this line.
+Banquo’s question suggests the witches’ ‘fair’ prophesies have spoken aloud a foul thought already formed within Macbeth’s mind.
+But while Macbeth’s later aside (“why do I yield to that suggestion whose horrid image doth unfix my hair…”) seems to confirm this suspicion, a suspicion it must remain – interior thoughts and desires may be read as signs on the face, but such readings can never be certain.

-The relationship between the outer face and the inner thoughts and desires is in fact a prominent theme in the first act of the play.
+The relationship between outer face and inner thoughts and desires is a prominent theme in the first act of the play.
 In the scene following the meeting with the witches, Duncan, King of Scotland, declares in reference to the treasonous Thane of Cawdor, in whom he had placed absolute trust:

 There’s no art to find the mind’s construction in the face.

-Yet it is not quite so simple.
-Duncan is a lousy judge of character – betrayed by one Thane of Cawdor he gives the title to Macbeth, who promptly murders him in his sleep.
-And before the murder, when Macbeth first returns to his castle, his wife warns him:
+Duncan is a lousy judge of character – betrayed by one Thane of Cawdor he gives the title to Macbeth, who thereupon murders him in his sleep.
+Lady Macbeth is of different metal.
+Before the murder, when Macbeth first returns to his castle, she warns him: